Skip to content

 The Ideal Candidate

-• Desire for smaller, more manageable breast proportions
+• Desire for smaller, lighter, more manageable breasts

 Procedure Quick Facts